Learning All About Dutch Grammar

 Differences Between English and Dutch

 One of the areas where Dutch and English are different is in how articles are used.
 English simply uses “the” placed before each noun while Dutch has two articles with “de” and “het.”
-This is somewhat easier than what German, since Deutch has “der,” “die,” and “das.”
+This is somewhat easier than German, which has “der,” “die,” and “das.”
 In addition to memorizing each noun in the Dutch language, it’s also essential to memorize the article that goes with it to learn Dutch properly.

 Another of the differences between Dutch and English is the number of incredible long words in the Dutch language.
 Like the German language, which has only 1/3 of the words of English, the Dutch language often features a single word where English might use two or three.
 This means that some words exceed 30 letters.
 Sometimes a very long word might be a phrase while other long words may represent a single thought that English speakers take a few words to convey.
 These exceptionally long words are often last on a list of vocabulary lessons used to learn Dutch.